Meta Runner: History and production

-As revealed in a video titled "The Making of Tari" uploaded by Luke and Kevin Lerdwichagul on 14 February 2019, the concept of Tari's character started when Kevin and Luke asked their younger sister, Tish, who was drawing in her sketchbook, if she had any ideas for a new character to add to their channel's titular machinima series; she drew a “gamer girl” character who would become Tari.
+As revealed in a video titled "The Making of Tari" uploaded by Luke and Kevin Lerdwichagul on 14 February 2019 on their YouTube channel, the basis for the Meta Runner protagonist Tari, originally created for their Super Mario parody web series SMG4 as an original character, originated when Kevin and Luke asked their younger sister, Tish, who was drawing in her sketchbook, if she had any ideas for a new character to add to their channel's titular machinima series; she drew a "gamer girl" character who would become Tari.
 The first early design of Tari was for her to be a robot instead of a cyborg, an antenna on top of her head, headphones, a simple jacket with a love heart stitched onto it and a d-pad for her right eye.

-Eventually, Tari was redesigned as a human cyborg with a white vest with the Meta Runner emblem, which was based on the blue jay’s wing.
+Eventually, Tari was redesigned as a human cyborg with a white vest with the Meta Runner emblem, which was based on the blue jay's wing.
 She was also given a blue hoodie with blue jay wing patterns on each shoulder starting from "Sequence Break" (episode 4).

 Meta Runner was first teased at the end of the SMG4 episode, "War of the Fat Italians 2018", depicting the character Theo and the date 5 December 2018.
 The months following had similar teasers of different Meta Runner arms before the official trailer for Meta Runner was uploaded on 5 December 2018.

 On 18 March 2019, it was announced that Meta Runner was one of many projects to receive funding from a $500,000 grant from Unreal Engine.
 On 25 June 2019, it was announced that Meta Runner would be funded by Screen Australia, Epic Games and AMD.
 On 20 July 2019, Glitch Productions announced that they had partnered with Crunchyroll to produce the series.
 On 20 April 2020, Screen Australia announced the funding of Meta Runner season 2.
 The second season aired from 16 October to 18 December 2020.

-A third season was announced by the creator Luke Lerdwichagul a few weeks before season 2 was completed, before being formally announced on November 29, 2021.
-A teaser trailer was released on May 6, 2022.
+A third season was announced by the creator Luke Lerdwichagul a few weeks before season 2 was completed, before being formally announced on 29 November 2021.
+A teaser trailer was released on 6 May 2022.
 The teaser confirmed that the third season will be the final season and will be released the summer of the same year.

-On June 24, 2022, the official trailer for Season 3 was released, confirming it would begin on July 22, 2022.
-It ended on September 9, 2022.
+On 24 June 2022, the official trailer for season 3 was released, confirming it would begin on 22 July 2022.
+It ended on 9 September 2022.

+Although the series has concluded, it has been referenced in the primary SMG4 series, with the recurring leitmotif being heard in the SMG4 Movie "Western Spaghetti".
+The SMG4 counterpart of Tari was also redesigned to resemble her Meta Runner equivalent.